UX Metrics: The Essential Toolkit for User-Centric Design

 Retention Rate

 The retention rate is the cousin of the conversion rate.
-It evaluates the visitor percentage that a website was able to engage for extended periods and how often these visitors return to further interact with the website.
+It evaluates the percentage of visitors that a website was able to engage with for extended periods and how often these visitors return to interact with the website further.
 This is a great way for companies to understand what features users find most appealing and relevant and which areas need their designs reconsidered.

 Source: Wall Street Prep

-More prudently, if the retention rates are measured high, it indicates customer satisfaction with the product.
+More prudently, high retention rates indicate customer satisfaction with the product.
 Low retention rates are a sign that something about the pages isn’t working, and efforts to figure out what that is and optimize them are warranted.

 How to Choose the Right Methods And Metric